mjfrigaard/sharing-your-work/manuscript/00intro.md

 # Introduction: A toolchain for making data products

-This is a book about a [toolchain](https://en.wiktionary.org/wiki/toolchain) for building data products.
-Wiktionary defines a workflow as, "*A set of tools for software development, often used in sequence so that the output of one tool comprises the input of the next.*" We will adjust this definition slightly to,
+This book is about a toolchain for building data products.
+Wiktionary defines [toolchain](https://en.wiktionary.org/wiki/toolchain) as, "*A set of tools for software development, often used in sequence so that the output of one tool comprises the input of the next.*" We'll adjust this definition slightly to,

 > "A set of tools for *data products*, often used in sequence so that the output of one tool comprises the input of the next."

 You might also be wondering what we mean by *data product*, and we'll use the definition from [Brian Caffo](https://leanpub.com/ddp),

-> "A *data product* is the production output of a data analysis"
+> "A *data product* is the production output of a data analysis."

-The toolchain we're recommending consists of RStudio, Git, and Github.
-We are going to tell you the underlying principles for the tools we've picked, because we think these principles can exported and applied to other workflows and software.
+We recommend using RStudio, Git, and Github for creating data products.
+In the following pages, we're going to tell you reasons and underlying principles for using these tools.
+If you read this text and decide not to adopt RStudio/Git/GitHub, we still think the principles can be exported and applied to other toolchains.

 ## Why write a book on RStudio, Git, and Github?

-We found these topics missing from a lot of statistical coursework, but were absolutely essential to getting things done when we are working with data.
+We found these topics were missing from a lot of statistical coursework, but they're essential to getting things done when we're working with data.
+We've also wanted to try and answer some of the questions we frequently get when training people on RStudio and Github.

-## Why do we need this particular workflow?

 We use these tools daily now, but we began our careers in other statistical programs (SPSS, Stata, SAS).
-We abandoned those tools (we know your pain) because of the sheer number of tasks we can accomplish in RStudio and Github, and that's what makes us recommend this workflow to you.
-We've also reached out to our colleagues and included their lessons and insights.
+We abandoned those tools because of the sheer number of tasks we can accomplish with RStudio and Github, and that's what makes us recommend this toolchain to you.
+We also reached out to our colleagues and included their lessons and insights.

-It seems like everywhere we look now, people are using data in beautiful and surprising ways to present important information, shed light on novel topics, and entertain.
-Measurement and math are powerful tools, which is why having data will add a level of precision and evidence to any story.
+### An enhanced way of storytelling

 Today, most primary sources of media use data as part of their evidence base.
 Check out the interactive data visualizations on the [UpShot](https://www.nytimes.com/section/upshot) at the New York Times, the visual journalism data projects at the [BBC](https://www.bbc.com/news/world-32209370), or the daily graphs in the [Economist](https://www.economist.com/node/21011894).
-The digital trend in media is not slowing down, and it will continue forcing people to think about the world in new ways.

-We remember the first time we saw the impact data can have on storytelling.
-Hans Rosling, the Swedish physician/statistician, gave a [talk displaying the gapminder dataset](https://www.youtube.com/watch?v=hVimVzgtD6w).
-Rosling perfectly his paired enthusiasm with a brilliant display on the screen.
-As he spoke, over a dozen colorful circles slid across the protection.
-His Ted [profile description](https://www.ted.com/speakers/hans_rosling) is perfect, "In Hans Rosling's hands, data sings."

-### The rise of the data journalist
+Measurement and math are powerful tools, which is why adding data gives a sense of precision and validity to any story.

-The massive amounts of data available have spawned new forms of media.
+The massive amounts of data available have also given rise to new forms of media.
 Nate Silver's blog covering elections and politics has grown into multiple projects on [fivethirtyeight](https://projects.fivethirtyeight.com/).
-[The Pudding](https://pudding.cool/) is an example of an online data journalism site that covers non-conventional sources of data.
+[The Pudding](https://pudding.cool/) is an example of an online data journalism site that covers non-conventional data sources.
 [Vox](https://www.vox.com/) recently won an award for producing a [graph](https://www.vox.com/policy-and-politics/2018/9/28/17914308/kavanaugh-ford-question-dodge-hearing-chart) that communicates a topic that pundits could've debated endlessly.

+### Where do these data come from?

+There really seems to be no limit to what can be measured or counted these days, which is why data scientist has been the sexiest job for awhile now ([and will be for some time to come](https://towardsdatascience.com/the-sexiest-job-of-the-22nd-century-ffe753e1d155)).
+But in order to build data products, you'll need to to understand 1) the tools of the trade, and 2) where to find the raw materials.

+Consider the following image:

 ![](images/00-made-of.png)

+Data are available in more areas than previous generations could've imagined.
+We can use Internet search terms (Google search trends), terms that are trending on social media sites (Twitter, Instagram, etc.), and public reference works (Wikipedia).

 Now that we've shown you all this cool stuff, we want to tell you why we wrote this book,